ccoupe/platformio/display/Display.md

 <std-color> := BLACK|WHITE|RED|GREEN|BLUE|YELLOW.

 <font> and <size>
   This is a font number in the device (firmware) not a name.
-Size is a multiplier so 2 is double, 3 is triple. - None of these is guaranteed for any particular device.
-The font will have to be compiled it.
+1 is the largest, 3 is the smallest (compiled into esp32 devices).